jobellet/Article_Checklist_Manager/README.md

 🌐 Static Web Interface (GitHub Pages ready)

-The repository now ships with a zero-backend HTML/CSS/JavaScript interface in `web/` that mirrors the Python checklist logic.
-Open `web/index.html` locally or point GitHub Pages at the `web` folder to host it.
+The repository now ships with a zero-backend HTML/CSS/JavaScript interface in the repository root that mirrors the Python checklist logic.
+Open `index.html` locally or point GitHub Pages at the root folder to host it.

 Key capabilities: